grzegorzsn/anti-hasselhoff/README.md

 # Purpose

 This tool is a honeypot for 'husselhoffers' wanting to do nasty things with your PC when you are AFK.
-In case of any button pressed your PC locks screen, takes screenshot of the intruder and display it on locked screen.
+In case of any button pressed your PC locks screen, takes picture of a intruder and displays it on locked screen.

 ### Disclaimer:

-This tool is not serious protection - it is only kind of joke and you really should use proper screen locking.
+This tool is not a serious protection - it is only a kind of joke and you really should use proper screen locking.

 # Installation